-Check out Ripples In The Creek by F.D.
-Baragar for some great history on the Rural Municipality of Grey
+Check out these books for some great history on the Rural Municipality of Grey and it's residents!

 In 1906 the RM of Grey was formed, separating from the northern portion of the Rural Municipality of Dufferin.
 The RM of Grey was named after the Governor General of Canada at the time, Albert Henry George Grey, the fourth Earl of Grey.
 He is also known for donating the Grey Cup to the Canadian Rugby Union in 1909, which is now the championship trophy of the Canadian Football League.

 New elections were necessary now that the new Municipality was assured.
 The newly elected Council consisted of:

 |Ward 1:||Mr. Alfred Hamel|

 |Ward 3:||Mr. James Smith|